lukas-kirschner/procedural-wallpapers-rs/README.md

 </table>

 ## Disclaimers

+##### From the forked repository:
 * The *landscape* generator is shamelessly stolen from here: https://tyrellrummage.github.io/landscape/
 * The *marrowlike* generator follows the recursive algorithm described here: http://pcg.wikidot.com/forum/t-79282/multiplicative-cascades-ish
 * The *fern* generator uses a fractal image compression method that might be patented (I couldn't find much information about it)

 ## Licensing
 All programs, except for those listed in the Disclaimers section, are in the public domain.
+Feel free to use them as you like.